 The Parish Council is required to publish details about its work, including a statement about governance, expenditure and the annual accounts, etc and this information is available by clicking here Annual statements.

-If you are interested in having an allotment we have a few available from the beginning of this season (spring 2017).
-An allotment costs less than £** a year and provides you with plenty of space to grow fresh fruit and veg of the table.
+If you are interested in having an allotment we have a few available from the beginning of this season (spring 2019).
+An allotment costs around £22 a year and provides you with plenty of space to grow fresh fruit and veg of the table.
 For more information contact the Parish Clerk, details below.

 Get in touch

-If you want to find out more about the work of the Parish Council, for example to enquire about allotments, ask about past or future meetings, or have a concern about current issues in the village please contact the Parish Clerk, Brian Ansell, on 01508 538654 or email firstname.lastname@example.org.
+If you want to find out more about the work of the Parish Council, for example to enquire about allotments, ask about past or future meetings, or have a concern about current issues in the village please contact the Parish Clerk, Yvonne Wonnacott, on 01508 494635 or email email@example.com.

-Your local South Norfolk Councillor is Vic Thompson, and he is also your local Norfolk County Councillor.
+Your local South Norfolk Councillor is Vic Thompson, he is also your local Norfolk County Councillor and your representative on the Broads Authority.
 For his contact details click here Contact Vic Thompson.